satspatel/oncology_learning/_posts/2020-08-19-my-progress.md

+---
+title: my progress
+tags: [progress]
+last_updated: 20th August 2020
+summary: "A mess of a page that should be formatted in a clearer consise way"
+---
-# What's this all about
+## What's this all about

 It's probably easier to talk about my objectives: